pace-neutrons/Euphonic/doc/source/spectra.rst

 **Metadata**

 All spectra objects have a ``metadata`` attribute.
-By default it is an empty dictionary, but it can contain any keys/values to help describe the contained spectra.
+By default it is an empty dictionary, but it can contain keys/values to help describe the contained spectra.
+The keys should be strings and values should be only strings or integers.
 Note there are some special 'functional' keys, see the metadata docstring below for each specific spectrum class for details.